 The negotiation process remained stalled despite ongoing efforts of AU, UN, and individual member states (especially Germany) and the signing of the DDPD by several breakaway rebel factions.
 In late 2014 and early 2015, the largely uncoordinated international negotiation efforts achieved only limited rapprochement between the SRF opposition and the Sudanese National Dialogue Committee, and AU-mediated talks broke down in November 2014.
 President Bashir’s National Dialogue and Constitutional Progress initiative, which began work in January 2014, produced hundreds of recommendations for political and constitutional reform by 2016, but the vast majority were not implemented.
 Despite a major opposition boycott, general elections took place in April 2015, and President Bashir was reelected.

-By July 2016, the LJM remained the only rebel group to sign the DDPD with JEM, SLA/N, Abdul Wahid (AW), and Minni Minawi (MM) factions disagreeing on key passages of the agreement.
+By July 2016, the LJM remained the only rebel group to sign the DDPD with JEM, SLA-N, Abdul Wahid (AW), and Minni Minawi (MM) factions disagreeing on key passages of the agreement.
 The non-signatory rebel movements continued to reject the DDPD as a comprehensive peace agreement.
 The government proceeded with the implementation of elements of the DDPD and organized a referendum in Darfur to determine the administrative status of the region in April 2016.
 Voters opted to retain the five-state administrative structure rather than a one-state administrative structure preferred by rebel groups (who boycotted the referendum).
 The non-signatory rebel movements categorically rejected both the referendum and its outcome.
 Following the referendum, the government declared the DDPD process completed and decided not to renew the mandate of the Darfur Regional Authority (established by the 2006 Darfur Peace Agreement), which expired in July 2016.

 The Sudanese government created a Darfur Peace Follow-up Office in January 2017, which in effect put the DDPD and the engagement of rebel groups behind it.
-Although there were heavy losses for the SLM/AW and its splinter group still operating in central Darfur, as well as for an SLM/MM incursion from Libya in May 2017, the total number of reported clashes, fatalities, and offensive Government of Sudan air attacks declined from the levels of previous years.
+Although there were heavy losses for the SLM-AW and its splinter group still operating in central Darfur, as well as for an SLM-MM incursion from Libya in May 2017, the total number of reported clashes, fatalities, and offensive Government of Sudan air attacks declined from the levels of previous years.
 From the Sudanese government perspective, the conflict situation was largely under control by the end of 2017, and the December 2017 Panel report concluded that the government had no interest in continuing talks with rebel groups.
-Another major development during 2017, was the lifting of US unilateral sanctions on the country.
-In early January, former President Obama suspended US sanctions, pending Sudanese government cooperation on a number of key issues (mostly related to counter-terrorism), and the Trump administration followed up with a lifting of all US sanctions on Sudan in October 2017.
+Another major development during 2017 was the lifting of US unilateral sanctions on the country.
+In early January 2017, former President Obama suspended US sanctions, pending Sudanese government cooperation on a number of key issues (mostly related to counter-terrorism), and the Trump administration followed up with a lifting of all US sanctions on Sudan in October 2017.

 An even more significant change in conflict dynamics came with the overthrow of the Bashir government in April 2019.
 Public protests against the government, stimulated in part by deteriorating economic conditions, erupted across the country in December 2018.
 While he attempted to stay in power using traditional authoritarian means (declaring a state of emergency in February 2019), Bashir was ousted by a military coup in April 2019.
 Street protests continued, calling for civilian involvement in a transitional government to replace the Transitional Military Council (TMC).
 Following extensive negotiations between the TMC and civil society groups, a constitutional document was signed on 17 August 2019 establishing a new civilian-led transitional government and transitional institutions to be headed first by a military figure (for the initial 21 months), followed by a civilian leader (for the succeeding 18 months).
 The new transitional government had some success in resolving the longstanding Darfur conflict, as exemplified by the signing of a framework agreement on 28 December 2019 with the main rebel groups previously operating in Darfur outlining issues to be negotiated.
 The agreement was facilitated by peace talks in Juba, convened by South Sudanese President Kiir in the final months of 2019.